drazicmartin/cheat-sheet/container/kubernetes.md

 kubectl create -f <YAML_FILE>
 ```

-Pods use yaml file to describe their behavior.
-They impelment the following keywork
+Pods use yaml file to describe their configuration.
+They implement the following keywork
 ```yaml
 apiVersion: <VERSION> # See Kind and Version
 kind: <KIND>          # See Kind and Version